bakabakabakabakabaka/MWT/README.md

 OfflineInsiderEnroll: https://github.com/abbodi1406/offlineinsiderenroll

 # How to use them
-Simply double-click the batch file you want to run.
+Clone this repo, and simply double-click the batch file you want to run.
 It will always ask for admin.
 Follow the instructions in the batch file. <br/>
 *Certain batch files may ask you to reboot.
 Make sure to reboot to apply registry changes.* <br/>
 You can reboot later by pressing the control key and C.